 Not only does the snow create some stunning scenery through the park, it also creates opportunities for winter recreation.
 The park offers a snowshoeing program, which rents snowshoes and poles to visitors for free.
 Another one of the things to do in Bryce Canyon in the winter is cross-country skiing, although skiing into the canyon is not allowed.

 Guided full moon snowshoe hikes are also offered.
 One of the best times to visit the park is during its annual Bryce Canyon Winter Festival, usually held every President’s Day weekend.
-You can learn more about things to do in Bryce Canyon in the winter here.

 Do note that some trails may be closed during the winter, including the Wall Street section of the Navajo Loop.
 The Rim Trail is also closed between Bryce Point and Inspiration Point.
 Some roads may be closed as well, including Fairyland Road and Paria View Road, which are intentionally left unplowed to allow for snowshoeing and cross-country skiing.

 Check the park website for more information on closures and more.

 How to Get to Bryce Canyon National Park